Waltons4eva/ubiquitywe/README.md

 A natural language interface for web browsers.

-This is a development site.
+This is a development page.
 Please visit the main site at: https://gchristensen.github.io/ubiquitywe/

 #### History